mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

 If ok, DALi demo window will appear.

 * Build NUI csharp bindings
-    1. In this step we build the C# bindings:
+    *In this step we build the C# bindings:
 ~~~{.sh}
    $ cd dali-csharp-binder
 ~~~

-    2. Edit _file.list_ and remove the line "src/key-grab.cpp \".
+    * Edit _file.list_ and remove the line "src/key-grab.cpp \".
        (_This is a tizen only dependency_).
 Do not leave a gap in the file.
-    3. Build bindings by following the README file. (_"Building the Repositry"_)
+    * Build bindings by following the README file. (_"Building the Repositry"_)

 * Overwrite existing NUI files in ~/DALiNUI/nuirun/src/public
-    1. Create a sub folder (_I have used nuirun_), copy nui source code into sub folder:
+    * Create a sub folder (_I have used nuirun_), copy nui source code into sub folder:
 ~~~{.sh}
     $ cd ~/DALiNUI
     $ mkdir nuirun
     $ cp -r nui/Tizen.NUI/src nuirun
 ~~~

-    2. Overwrite file by downloading [NUIApplication.cs](../NUIfilesForOverWriting/NUIApplication.cs) ~/DALiNUI/nuirun/src/public
+    * Overwrite [NUIApplication.cs](../NUIFilesForOverWriting/NUIApplication.cs) by copying the file to ~/DALiNUI/nuirun/src/public
-    3. Overwrite file by downloading [CoreUIApplication.cs](../NUIfilesForOverWriting/CoreUIApplication.cs) ~/DALiNUI/nuirun/src/public
+    * Overwrite [CoreUIApplication.cs](../NUIFilesForOverWriting/CoreUIApplication.cs) by copying the file to ~/DALiNUI/nuirun/src/public

 _This step of overwriting these files is necessary as NUI In Ubuntu is not fully supported just yet._

-* Copy shared library:
+* Copy shared library to required application runtime location:
 ~~~{.sh}
    cp  dali-env/opt/lib/libdali-csharp-binder.so ~/DALiNUI/nuirun/bin/Debug/netcoreapp1.1/
 ~~~